The Perils of Globalizing Mental Health

 Perhaps the globalization of this phenomenon is even more surprising.
 Mental health has truly become a global concern, with researchers and psychiatrists from a diverse array of cultural backgrounds contributing to our understanding of mental illness.
 Counseling is now considered an essential part of post-disaster relief packages, trauma being an assumed result of natural disasters.
 In the wake of the earthquake and tsunami that devastated Indonesia in October of 2018, for one recent example, clinical psychiatrists and trained volunteers were deployed by the World Health Organization to administer psychological first aid.
 These changes seem to signify the end of stigma, indicating more effective approaches to treating nebulous and painful conditions that afflict people around the world.

 But despite the growing global concern over mental illness, the West still acts as a dominant force in the discourse around mental health.
 The DSM, or the Diagnostic and Statistical Manual of Mental Disorders, a handbook of symptoms and treatment options for mental illnesses compiled by the American Psychiatric Association, is considered the gold standard for diagnosing mental illness around the globe.
+But we rarely stop to ask if applying American understandings of mental health might have a detrimental effect on the way mental illness is treated in other countries.
+We view conditions like depression and schizophrenia solely through a biomedical lens, as illnesses entirely dependent on a complex set of neurological misfirings rather than cultural causes.

 But in his book Crazy Like Us: The Globalization of the American Psyche, Ethan Watters examines the ways in which the biomedical approach taken by Western psychiatry can have a negative effect on those suffering from mental illnesses in places with different understandings of what it means to have a unified sense of self.
 He argues that importing Western cures for mental illness, which are deeply rooted in our own cultural mores, to other nations is unethical.

 Watters distinguishes between the pathoplastic and pathogenic causes of mental illness.
 Mental illnesses don’t function in the same way that diseases like cancer do, where the expression of the disease is completely independent of cultural context.
-There are two ways that mental illness can express itself; the pathoplastic causes, which are individualized and culturally-specific, and pathogenic causes, the underlying psychological imbalances.
+There are two ways that mental illness can express itself: the pathoplastic causes, which are individualized and culturally-specific, and pathogenic causes, the underlying psychological imbalances.

 Most researchers dismiss the pathoplastic causes as irrelevant, but Watters posits that “culture and social setting play a more complicated role in the disease than simply influencing the content of the delusion.”
 In Western society, we push the narrative that mental illness is biomedical, an illness as removed from cultural influences as cancer, but research suggests that the biomedical approach, taken solely on its own, can be harmful and even heighten stigma against mental illness.